-Why can’t I see your prices?
+Why can’t I see your prices on the website?

 Only trade customers who register can see the full range of our products with prices.